 Some filenames created on Unix (and some Android storage types) can't be stored on all devices either, but these can be automatically adjusted to be portable with the Main tab's NAME action.
 For more details, please see the full User Guide's coverage of the NAME action here; use this action's report-only option to check before changing.

-In addition, this app's Config tab includes an option, enabled by default, to skip platform-unique items that don't belong in cross-platform content; see the GUI guide's Config coverage for more info.
+In addition, this app's Config tab includes an option, enabled by default, to skip platform-unique items that don't belong in cross-platform content (e.g., .DS_Store files on macOS); see the GUI guide's Config coverage for more info.
 Though rare and obscure, macOS's Unicode policies may also pose pitfalls for some filenames; see the Tech Note for coverage and fixes.

 Main-tab actions are run one at a time; you can't start another until a running action finishes.
 Once started, they never block the app's GUI, and always continue running both if you navigate to another app, and if your screen blanks on Android due to timeout or power-button press.
 This means you can freely use other apps and turn off your screen without pausing a long-running action in progress.

 Tips: on some Android devices, turning on the Logs tab's WATCH to monitor action output can make the action run significantly faster, due to Android's scheduling policies; this may yield a 10x speed increase on some phones, but has no impact on others.
-See also the About tab's Android note about battery optimizations; no issues are known and multi-hour runs for very large content work well, but you may need to change power settings on some phones if this app's actions are killed (see also memory, speed, and power notes in App Packages and the
+See also the in-app About tab's Android note about battery optimizations; no issues are known and multi-hour runs for very large content work well, but you may need to change power settings on some phones if this app's actions are killed.

 On Windows and Linux PCs, this app requires no storage permissions; you can store your content folders in any PC or USB-drive location that you have permission to access.
 The same is generally true for macOS, but that platform has storage-access rules that are more convoluted and prone to change.